 Standard approach Simplified options for smaller organizations Box 1 should contain 4 RBC.
 No modification required.
 Box 2 should contain 4 RBC, 4 plasma.
 Box 2 (where plasma not stocked in hospital transfusion laboratory) should contain 4 RBC, 2000 IU PCC, and 4 grams Fibrinogen Concentrate.
 Efforts should be made to transfer the bleeding patient to a centre capable of definitive hemorrhage control.
 Box 3 should contain 4 RBC, 2 plasma, and fibrinogen replacement (10 units Cryoprecipitate or 4 grams Fibrinogen concentrate).
 As above.
 Platelets, when stocked in the hospital transfusion laboratory, should be transfused based on the platelet count.
 Platelets, when not stocked in the hospital transfusion laboratory, should be ordered in for transfusion (if patient cannot be promptly transferred out).
-If patient is transferred before platelets transfused, this should be communicated to the receiving hospital.

-^{} Few patients will require more than 12 RBCs due to an acute hemorrhage.
-By 12 units of RBCs, transfusion decisions for plasma and fibrinogen replacement should be made based on the hourly measurement of the INR and the fibrinogen levels and orders communicated promptly to the blood bank.

-Recombinant factor VIIa (rVIIa) should only be considered when massive hemorrhage is refractory to surgical hemostasis, medical optimization of coagulation parameters, acidosis, and hypocalcemia, and used in consultation with an expert in the management of coagulopathy in the massively bleeding patient.
-Recombinant activated factor VIIa (rVIIa) has not been shown to improve mortality in prospective, randomized controlled trials.
-81,82 In contrast, rVIIa is associated with an increase in thromboembolic complications.
-82 Given the concerns regarding lack of efficacy and potential risks, all other lower risk hemostatic therapies should be exhausted and it should only be used in consultation with an expert in the management of coagulopathy of the massively bleeding patient.
+If patient is transferred before platelets transfused, this should be communicated to the receiving hospital. to an acute hemorrhage.
+By 12 units of RBCs, transfus hould be made based on the hourly measurement of t ated promptly to the blood bank. · · · sidered when massive hemorrhage is refractory to ulation parameters, acidosis, and hypocalcemia, and used in consultation with an expert in the manage ment of coagulopathy in the massively bleeding as not been shown to improve mortality in prospectiv randomized controlled trials. ^{81,82} In contrast, rVIIa is complications.
+82 Given the concerns regarding lack nould only be used in consultation with an expert in the management of coagulopathy of the massively bleeding patient.